Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: SurpMark: Detailed Methodology

-\paragraph{Modeling State Transitions as Markov Chain.} After discretizing surprisal values into finite states, we model the resulting sequence as a Markov chain, reflecting the local dependency structure of language generation.
-Since LLMs generate tokens auto-regressively, each prediction mainly relies on a short preceding context.
+\paragraph{Modeling State Transitions as Markov Chain.} After discretizing surprisal values into finite states, we model the resulting sequence as a Markov chain.
 Notably, LLMs often produce a highly predictable token after a highly surprising one, a recovery effect driven by perplexity minimization, as illustrated in Figure~\ref{fig:transition-heatmap-distribution}(a).
-Under this framework, we adopt the first-order Markov assumption, which posits that the probability of transitioning to the next surprisal state depends solely on the current state.
+To capture this structure, we summarize each text by its empirical first-order transition frequencies.
 Formally, given a discretized surprisal state sequence $\{a_1, a_2, \dots, a_n\}$, we estimate a transition probability matrix $\hat M$, where each entry $\hat M(j|i)$ represents the empirical probability of transitioning from state $i$ to state $j$, with $i,j \in \mathcal{A}$.

 Here, $ \mathbf{1}\{\cdot\}$ is the indicator function.